syrjs/core/docsmd/api.md

 ## Creating Native Modules

 Syr lets you create native modules that can bridge across the native to web spectrum.
-They are capable of providing renderables (Views, Text, Buttons), and having methods callable from JavaScript.
+They are capable of providing renderable (Views, Text, Buttons), and having methods callable from JavaScript.

-Syr Native Modules are always used in the `Class` invokation method.
+Syr Native Modules are always used in the `Class` invocation method.
 What this means is that if you want to store instanced information (some value) on your class `Natively` you need to use the `sharedDelegate` pattern.

 ### Building your first class